dadrasarmin/rnaseq_quantification_kallisto_pipeline/README.md

 # From raw reads to expression table
-This file has been written on 22nd of April 2024.
+This file has been written on 11th of May 2024.
 Maybe it is not update or functional anymore in future.
-Thanks to [Elisa](https://github.com/elisagold), this pipeline is now compatible with Snakemake version > 8.
+The profile and submission scripts were not used by Snakemake to submit the jobs and they had the default resources.
+This caused problem for some large files and slowed the processed drastically.
+I solved the problem based on [this](https://snakemake.github.io/snakemake-plugin-catalog/plugins/executor/slurm.html), [this](https://www.embl.org/groups/bioinformatics-rome/blog/2022/05/snakemake-profile-5-handling-memory-and-timeout-errors/), and [this](https://snakemake.readthedocs.io/en/stable/).
+This setup has been tested with Snakemake version 8.11.3 and Slurm version 23.11.4 and works properly.

 ## 0. Workflow